birkenbach-oremus-lab/website/_posts/2026-06-01-birkenbach-cess.markdown

         <figcaption style="text-align: center; font-size: 12px;">Source: Atlantic States Marine Fisheries Commission Review of the Interstate Fishery Management Plan for Coastal Sharks: 2024 Fishing Year.</figcaption>
       </figure>
  </div>

+Dr. Birkenbach's work on the CESS will complement her continuing service as a member of the New England Fishery Management Council (NEFMC)'s Scientific and Statistical Committee (SSC) and a co-founder of its new subpanel, the Social Science Subcommittee (SSS).
+The goals of the latter align closely with the mission of the CESS and build on growing momentum to better define the role of socioeconomic decision-making in resource management decisions.